 Then they need to get feedback on that from the start, and if it gets better after that, you can then praise yourself that you did something at the right time.

-If things aren’t getting better, you stand stronger as a company if you need to go separate ways before the trial period is over.
+If things are not getting better, you stay stronger as a company, if you need to go separate ways before the trial period is over.

 This has to be included in the onboarding: The Onboarding Pyramid

-You can use the onboarding guide to help you creating the structured onboarding you need.
+You can use the onboarding guide to help you create the structured onboarding you need.
 It has three steps: Administration → Assimilation → Acceleration (Lever, 2019).
-All three steps are important to have if you want a successful onboarding of new employees.
+All three steps are important if you want a successful onboarding of new employees.

-Part of process is also preboarding.
-Preboarding begins when the employee signs the contract until the day that they start.
+Part of the process is also preboarding.
+Preboarding begins when the employee signs the contract until the day they start.
 You can read much more about preboarding employees here.